Automattic/wp-calypso/client/components/product-icon/README.md

 ProductIcon Component
 =============

-ProductIcon component is a React component to display plans or products icons in SVG format.
+ProductIcon component is a React component to display plan or product icons in SVG format.

-We have four different plans icons:
+We have the following different plans icons:
 - Free
 - Personal
 - Premium
-- Business
+- Business (Professional)

 Jetpack plans also use these plans icons.

-There is also one product icon:
+There are also the following product icons:
 - Jetpack Backup

 ## Usage